MirImaadAli1/ProcedurePulseWeb/README.md

 | `handleCheckboxChange`| `func`   | Yes      | Function to handle the changes in the checkbox selections (Yes/No/N/A, Comments, Image).                                   | Tied to the checkbox inputs, enabling updates to the corresponding properties in `item`.                            |
 | `deleteEl`            | `func`   | Yes      | Function to delete the text field element.                                                                                 | Tied to the delete button, allowing the removal of the text field element represented by `item`.                    |

-###### src/components/FormBuilder/Header.jsx

-#### Overview
+#### src/components/FormBuilder/Header.jsx

-The Header component is a React component designed to serve as a dynamic and customizable header for an audit form.
+The `Header` component is a React component designed to serve as a dynamic and customizable header for an audit form.
 It includes inputs for a title and a description, which can be edited in place.
 Material-UI's TextField is used for the input fields, and the component is styled using both Tailwind CSS and inline styles.

 #### Component Props